EricMenetre/NPL/README.md

 library(NPL)
 ```
 The package will be improved over time, please update regularly your package version using the command line given at the third step.
+If you encounter problem to install these packages, please update your R and Rstudio versions.
 If you notice a bug or you have trouble using a function, please contact me at: Eric.Menetre@unige.ch

 Please visit: https://www.unige.ch/fapse/psycholinguistique/equipes/npl/membres/eric-menetre/